THOMASELOVE/431-classes-2026/class02/README.md

 - By the end of next week (Class 04) we will have discussed material also discussed in [the Course Book](https://thomaselove.github.io/431-book/): Chapters 1-4.

 ## One Last Thing

+I do [theater](https://github.com/THOMASELOVE/theater), sometimes.
+I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
+For more information or to purchase tickets, visit https://theatreinthecircle.org/.

+### If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?

+I'm always delighted to see anyone I know at any show I do.
+Please do come if you are interested.
+I also have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
+If you're someone who interacts with me professionally, please feel **no** obligation to attend a show I'm in. **Attending (or not attending) a show I'm in carries no weight with me at all in any professional capacity.**